drivelous/mechanized/README.md

 <h3>Future of Development</p>

-<p>I probably won't be making any major improvements on this (EX: using a headless browser) but I am still curious about bugs that people come across as well as improvementst hat anyone makes.
-Send them to me at sean@drivelous.com.</p>
+<p>I probably won't be making any major improvements on this (EX: using a headless browser) but I am still curious about bugs that people come across as well as improvements that anyone makes.
+Feel free to send them to me at sean@drivelous.com.</p>